Compsogbrickus/Mason/README.md

 The source spreadsheets with usage notes are provided on Google Sheets at https://docs.google.com/spreadsheets/d/1e1b9jBrNWyr_0TeIGuodv0pg3ZAfBQGJ3JTmPyZcpbY/edit?usp=sharing.
 You can edit these for personal use via "File > Make a copy."
 Each tab can be downloaded in CSV format via "File > Download > Comma Separated Values (.csv)."

 To report a bug or suggest a feature, use the Issues tracker on Github.
 Issues are forwarded to my email.
-For more detailed questions, you can reach me at compsogbrickus@gmail.com or on Discord (Compsogbrickus#3188).
+For more detailed questions, you can reach me at compsogbrickus@gmail.com or on Discord as compsogbrickus.

 ### Block Drops